FPRI BMB Ukraine: Protesters trash Bankova’s façade in Sternenko demonstrations

 NV editor Ivan Verstyuk described Ukrainian civil society as “divided” over the demonstrations. “[The] protests are obviously not just about Sternenko, but about wider dissatisfaction,” he commented on Twitter.

-The symbols graffitied on presidential office building also drew a lot of negative attention.
+The graffiti symbols sprayed on the presidential office building also drew a lot of negative attention.
 “This is how Ukrainian protesters fight against the lack of justice in Ukraine.
 They have their reasons, but the world would not understand that a sham verdict and no reaction from the government led to this.
 The world will see f**king swastika on the office of a Jewish president,” Ukrainian journalist Nika Melkozerova tweeted.

-“Depending who you ask, the swastika and the disorder is evidence [that] the protest was infiltrated by pro-Russian forces to make Ukrainian patriots look bad — or infiltrated by the police to make Ukrainian nationalists look bad — or both,” wrote Crisis Group analyst Katherine Quinn Judge in a thread analyzing the events.
+“Depending who you ask, the swastika and the disorder is evidence [that] the protest was infiltrated by pro-Russian forces to make Ukrainian patriots look bad – or infiltrated by the police to make Ukrainian nationalists look bad – or both,” wrote Crisis Group analyst Katherine Quinn Judge in a thread analysing the events.

 “I don't know what all of this means – other than that Ukraine's protest scene is complicated, the political spectrum is muddled, and categories like ‘pro-Russian’ and ‘pro-Ukrainian’ are ... tricky,” she concluded.